 On creation, all information assets must be assessed and classified by the owner according to their content.
 At minimum all information assets must be classified and labelled in accordance with the HMG Security Policy Framework (SPF).
 The classification will determine how the document should be protected and who should be allowed access to it.
-Any system subsequently allowing access to this information should clearly indicate the classification.
-Information classified as OFFICIAL sent via GCSx must be labelled appropriately.

-The classes are:
+- The classes are: • OFFICIAL

 - OFFICIAL

-- SECRET
+SECRET

 - TOP SECRET

-All council information is classified as OFFICIAL.
+All Council information is classified as OFFICIAL.